SMTorg/smt/doc/_src_docs/applications/Mixed_Hier_surr.rst

 Mixed integer surrogate
 =======================

-To use a surrogate with mixed integer constraints, the user instanciates a ``MixedIntegerSurrogateModel`` with the given surrogate.
+To use a surrogate with mixed integer constraints, the user instantiates a ``MixedIntegerSurrogateModel`` with the given surrogate.
 The ``MixedIntegerSurrogateModel`` implements the ``SurrogateModel`` interface  and decorates the given surrogate while respecting integer and categorical types.
 They are various surrogate models implemented that are described below.

 For Kriging models, several methods to construct the mixed categorical correlation kernel are implemented.
-As a consequence, the user can instanciates a ``MixedIntegerKrigingModel`` with the given kernel for Kriging.
+As a consequence, the user can instantiate a ``MixedIntegerKrigingModel`` with the given kernel for Kriging.
 Currently, 4 methods (CR, GD, EHH and  HH) are implemented that are described hereafter.

 Mixed Integer Surrogate with Continuous Relaxation (CR)
 -------------------------------------------------------
-For enum variables, as many x features are added as there is enumerated levels for the variables.
+For categorical variables, as many x features are added as there are levels for the variables.
 These new dimensions have [0, 1] bounds and the max of these feature float values will correspond to the choice of one the enum value: this is the so-called "one-hot encoding".
 For instance, for a categorical variable (one feature of x) with three levels ["blue", "red", "green"], 3 continuous float features x0, x1, x2 are created.
 Thereafter, the value max(x0, x1, x2), for instance, x1, will give "red" as the value for the original categorical feature.
 Details can be found in [1]_ .